 Research restaurants before you leave on your trip so you’ll know which ones have bone-healthy options, and be prepared to ask for what you need to feel good about your meal.

 Be conscious about hydrating throughout the day.
 Most grocery stores sell distilled or reverse osmosis water and you can bring a refillable water bottle to carry with you.
 Remember to order bottled water at restaurants, even if you also order another beverage.

 Stock up on distilled or reverse osmosis water when you arrive at your destination and carry a refillable water bottle to stay hydrated throughout the day.

 6. Prioritize Enjoyment

-Don’t stress.
-Excessive stress is scientifically proven to be damage your bones.2 It’s also bad for your vacation!
+Try to not get stressed.
+Excessive stress has been scientifically proven to damage your bones.2 It's also bad for your vacation!

 Remember that perfection isn't necessary, and you deserve to enjoy your trip and treat yourself during this time off from work or your obligations of daily life.
 With a little advance thought and planning, you should have everything you need to stick with your bone-building habits, even while you indulge and enjoy.

 Stress damages your bones, and it can ruin a vacation.
 Be sure to prioritize enjoying your time away.

 You have the tools you need to build your bones while you build memories, whether it's on a day trip or a cross-country journey.